Oscar-Winning ‘Harlan County’ and ‘American Dream’ Screen Virtually In Honor of May Day

 WUFF14 Submissions for 2025 Are Now Open!

 The festival screens documentaries, narratives, features, and shorts from all over the world (English language or subtitles), as well as screenplays.
 You must have an account with Film Freeway to submit your work through their website.
-The Early Bird Deadline is March 28th, 2025.
+The Next Deadline is June 16th, 2025.

 Promotional Videos: